"Miracles

 Roberts was

-a man who understood and used the media.
-He began publishing a magazine
+a man who understood and used the media for his benefit.
+Roberts began

-headquarters by the thousands.
-They were accepting Christ as their savior
+Ministry headquarters by the thousands.
+They were accepting Christ as

-after seeing a person healed on TV.
-By 1957 the ministry was receiving
+their savior after seeing a person healed on TV.
+By 1957 the ministry

-1,000 letters a day and he was getting thousands of phone calls.
-He
+was receiving 1,000 letters a day and he was getting thousands of phone

-established a round the clock prayer team to answer calls and pray for
+calls.
+He established a round the clock prayer team to answer calls

 In the late

-nation's most respected people.
-Although Roberts continued to hold healing
+people.
+Although Roberts continued to hold healing meetings his focus

 The 1970s and